Share Market Basics

 What is the Role of a Broker in the Share Market?

 The broker helps you execute your buy and sell trades.
 Brokers typically help buyers find sellers and sellers find buyers.
 Most brokers will also advise you on what stocks to buy, what stocks to sell and how to invest money in share markets for beginners.
-They will also assist you in how to trade in stock market.
 For that service, the broker is paid brokerage.

 Can Anybody Buy and Sell Shares in the Share Market?